 The best trainings encourage employees to use what they’ve learned on the job.
 Build an accountability system to help employees retain what they’ve learned in the course.

 Whether it’s a short test, group discussion, or Slack channel, make sure employees think about the training long after it ends.

 Polish as you go

 No training is perfect.
 That’s why it’s important for companies to evaluate their programs.
 After all, the world is changing quickly.
 Today’s best practices could be obsolete in a year.

 Evaluate your eLearning content at the end of each year.
 Update any content that needs clarification.

 Ask your employees to give anonymous feedback about their training experience.
 Ask them about the content, course pacing, course format, the instructor, and how they applied the knowledge to their everyday jobs.
 Use this feedback to see what’s working with your employees and where you need to make a change.

 The bottom line

 Although it costs money to develop your employees, it’s cash well-spent.
-Embrace better training practices to protect your budget, fill talent gaps, and increase employee happiness.
+Embrace better with video training practices to protect your budget, fill talent gaps, and increase employee happiness.